dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I remember straightening my hair because I wanted to be like everybody else, and now the fact that anybody would emulate what I do?
-It's just funny.
+  Let us never negotiate out of fear.
+But let us never fear to negotiate.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1038 days)
+## 🌟 Experiences (1039 days)

 ### 🧮 Programming languages